 For most people, the thought of giving up an often generous, guaranteed pension, never occurred to them.

 However, a combination of the introduction of Pension Freedoms in 2015 and the relatively high transfer values offered by some schemes, has increased the number of people transferring their Final Salary pension into an alternative arrangement.

 If you have a Final Salary pension you may be considering the options available to you, especially in the light of the Covid-19 pandemic.

-Please click the ‘Download’ button to get your copy of the guide.
-In there, you’ll find useful information about:
+Please click the ‘Download’ button to get your copy of the guide, or you can read it using the links below.
+You’ll find useful information about:

 Transferring out of a Final Salary scheme is unlikely to be in the best interests of most people.

 In simple terms, a Final Salary pension is a Workplace Pension scheme, set up and run by an employer.

 The pension payable is linked to your salary.
 It is guaranteed to be paid for the rest of your life and, if applicable, at a lower level to their spouse or civil partner if they outlive the member.